 4.1.1.
 General Remarks

 141a.
 Template C 16.01 captures the own funds requirements (OFR) for operational risk under the Business Indicator Component (BIC) and the related Business indicator (BI) in accordance with Articles 312 to 314 of Regulation (EU) No 575/2013.

+141aa.
+Template C 16.02 provides details about the sub-components of the Business Indicator (BI) from template C 16.01: the sub-components of interest, leases and dividend component (ILDC), the services component (SC) and the financial component (FC), in accordance with Article 314 of Regulation (EU) No 575/2013.

+141ab.
+Template C 16.03 provides details on the losses, expenses, provisions and other financial impacts resulting from operational risk events.
+The total value shall be included in the computation of the SC as reflected in template C 16.02.

+141ac.
+Template C16.04 provides information computed at the level of subsidiary institutions in accordance with Article 314(3) of Regulation (EU) No 575/2013.

 141b.
-Institutions shall report all amounts based on the accounting framework they use for the reporting of financial information, unless otherwise specified in this Annex. ’
+Institutions shall report all amounts based on the accounting framework they use for the reporting of financial information, unless otherwise specified in this Annex.
+References to reporting requirements reflected in Annex V of the EBA IT solutions FINREP have been reflected throughout the instructions, due to the close connection between operational risk reporting and institution’s financial statements.
+Where it was deemed necessary to clarify in the instructions, references have been inserted to the relevant IFRS and to the nGAAP references.

+141 ba.
+The sign conventions used in this annex are in line with the conventions reflected in annex V of the EBA IT solutions: the use of brackets in the label of an item in a template means that this item is to be subtracted to obtain a total, but it does not mean that it shall be reported as negative.
+Items that shall be reported in negative are identified in the templates labels’ by including ‘(-)’ at the beginning of their label.’

 141c.
 Institutions shall calculate their OFR and report information in the templates, based on the information available at the financial year-end.
 The last three twelve-monthly observations starting from the end of the financial year shall therefore be used (e.g. for reporting dates “December Y-1, March Y, June Y, September Y” and a financial year – end “December 31”, the calculations shall be based on the financial situation as at “December 31” using the whole financial years Y-1, Y-2 and Y-3).